graphql-nexus/nexus-prisma/CONTRIBUTING.md

 #### E2E

 - Will look for a Postgres server running on port `5700`.
 Use docker-compose file in this repo for easy setup.
 Default public database will be used.
 Each run of the test e2e test will reset all data in that database.
+In CI we do not use `docker-compose` because [it is not available on the macOS docker images](https://github.com/actions/virtual-environments/issues/17#issuecomment-614726536).

 ## Link-Like Development